Overview

 Early detection is the key!

-Dogs typically outgrow the condition by 1-2 years old with medication.
+If detected, the condition can be outgrown by 1-2 years old with medication.
+In rare cases, sudden death may occur.

-The ISSA breed club has helped raise funds to develop a test for this condition, and they are currently working with Dr. Kathryn Meurs DVM, PhD at North Carolina State University.
+The ISSA has helped to raise funds to develop a test for this condition, and they are currently working with Dr. Kathryn Meurs DVM, PhD at North Carolina State University.

 Updates can be found on the club’s Facebook page.